pyrsia/pyrsia/docs/developers/pyrsia-architecture-and-use-cases.md

 The verification service supports this function:

-- verify a transaction based on a its paylaod this function is called from the blockchain component to verify a transaction payload to try reach consensus about a transaction added by another authorized node.
+- verify a transaction based on a its payload this function is called from the blockchain component to verify a transaction payload to try reach consensus about a transaction added by another authorized node.